 4.1.2.
-NAGPS - The national membership meeting for NAGPS is coming up in November, let Coy.82 know immediately if you would be interested in attending.
+NAGPS - The national membership meeting for NAGPS is coming up in November, let Coy.82 know immediately.
 It is in western Michigan, we need to make travel plans quickly.

 4.1.3.
 On Oct 15th there will be a national event at the Union on redistricting and election politics.
 Rochman.2 has all the details, but had to leave.
 We will post information on the blog and email about the event and registering.
 Email Coy.82 if questions.